Introduction

 Broad-spiking neurons in the superficial layer have decreased variability in hit trials

 (A) Rows correspond to different layers (top=superficial, middle=input, bottom=deep).
-The Fano factor of broad-spiking putative excitatory neurons for the hit and miss trials in the threshold condition (mean +/- s.e.m).
+The Fano factor of broad-spiking putative excitatory neurons for the hit and miss trials in the threshold condition (mean +/-s.e.m).
 There is a significant decrease in variability for the hit trials prior to stimulus onset only in the superficial layer.
 0 ms corresponds to non-target stimulus onset.
 The average Fano factor within a 60ms time-window (red dashed box) prior to non-target stimulus onset is plotted in B. (B) Top: Fano factor modulation index for each broad-spiking neurons recorded in each layer, averaged in the 60ms preceding non-target stimulus onset.
 Bottom: Bootstrapped estimation of the mean difference of the Fano factor modulation index from zero in each of the three layers.
 Colored curves represent the estimated bootstrapped distribution.
 Black dots and lines reflect the mean and 95% confidence intervals of the distributions.

 Deep layer neurons are phase-locked to low-frequency rhythms in miss trials

 (A) Pairwise phase consistency (PPC) of single and multi-units in each layer to the local field potential (LFP) signal recorded from the same channel in hit and miss trials at threshold.
 PPC was calculated in the pre-stimulus period (0-200 ms before stimulus onset).
 Dashed red line indicates a PPC of 0, below which there is no consistent relationship between spikes and LFP phase.
 (B) Bootstrapped estimation plot for the paired mean difference in PPC for deep layer neurons over three frequency bands: 3-12Hz, 15-25Hz, 30-80Hz.
-Curves represent the bootstrapped distribution for the paired difference, and black dots and vertical lines represent the mean and 95% confidence intervals for the paired mean difference
+Curves represent the bootstrapped distribution for the paired difference, and black dots and vertical lines represent the mean and 95% confidence intervals for the paired mean difference.

-Overall, hit trials have greater interlaminar SSC compared to misses at almost all frequencies (Figure 6B and 7B).
-In the pre-stimulus period, the strongest SSC difference between hits and misses was observed between the superficial and deep layers across all frequencies (Figure 6B, middle panel).
+Overall, hit trials have greater interlaminar SSC compared to misses at almost all frequencies (Figure 7B and D).
+In the pre-stimulus period, the strongest SSC difference between hits and misses was observed between the superficial and deep layers across all frequencies (Figure 7B, middle panel).
 This implies greater synchrony of the output layers of the cortex during hit trials.
-In contrast, this pattern was directionally the same during the non-target stimulus-evoked period, but stronger in the other layer pairs, with greater SSC differences being found in pairs that involve the input layer (Figure 7B, top and bottom).
+In contrast, this pattern was directionally the same during the non-target stimulus-evoked period, but stronger in the other layer pairs, with greater SSC differences being found in pairs that involve the input layer (Figure 7D, top and bottom).
 This may reflect a higher degree of stimulus-driven feed-forward information propagation during hit trials.
 When comparing across time (pre-stimulus vs non-target stimulus-evoked), layers, and frequency band, there was a significant interaction effect of layer pair and time window (three-way ANOVA, p = 0.0075).

-GLM Values
+GLM Coefficient Values

 Discussion